2014 Art Contest

-The George Rodrigue Foundation of the Arts will provide $45,000 in college scholarships and awards to students whose artwork best commemorates the rich culture and heritage of our great state!
+George Rodrigue Foundation of the Arts will provide $45,000 in college scholarships and awards to students whose artwork best represents Louisiana's natural beauty!

 SPECIAL MESSAGE FOR ART TEACHERS!

-Consider choosing one scene, image or person/people that best capture Louisiana to you.
+Consider choosing one scene, image, plant, tree, or animal that best captures Louisiana's natural beauty to you.